-Providing service opportunities is an integral part of School of the Cathedral’s curriculum.
+Providing service opportunities is an integral part of The School of the Cathedral’s curriculum.
 Christian service allows our students to practice what they are learning in the classroom.

 Our Daily Bread

-- 1 10 oz. can tomato soup
+- I – 10 oz. can tomato soup

-- 1/3 package chili mix (at most)
+- 1/3 package of chili seasoning mix

-- Spray pan with “Pam.”
+- Spray casserole pan with non-stick spray.

 The Cathedral of Mary Our Queen has partnered with the Cathedral of St. Charles Borromeo, in Gonaives, Haiti, in a partner-parish relationship.
 Through the Archdiocese of Baltimore’s Missions Office Haiti Project, we have joined more than 20 other parishes in partnering with a parish in our sister diocese in Haiti, the Archdiocese of Gonaives.
 Join us every fall for The Haiti Carnavale, an event where we come together as a school and parish community to celebrate the beginning of the school year and to host a fundraiser for our partner parish, St. Charles Borromeo, in Haiti.
 Learn more here.